-MEDC 302: EDUCATION AS A FIELD OF STUDY
+Semester-3 19MEDC 302 : EDUCATION AS A FIELD OF STUDY

-- acquires the knowledge of terms, concepts and principlesof education as a field of study. - understands the nature of education as a discipline /an area of study. - understands the basic concepts/issues of education with reference to NCF (2005).

-- appreciates the theories of education drawn from various disciplines cognate to education such as philosophy, psychology, sociology, Management, Economics etc. - analyses school education and teacher education and also the vision of great educators.
+- acquires the knowledge of terms, concepts and principle education as a field of study. - understands the nature of education as a discipline /an area of study. - understands the basic concepts/issues of education with reference NCF (2005). - Applies the knowledge of school education and teacher education and also the vision of great educators to modern context. - appreciates the theories of education drawn from various disciplines cognate to education such as philosophy, psychology, sociology, Management, Economics etc.